CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Step 4: Physical Experiment Setup

-Because two NAOS were available at Bielefeld, a symmetrical setup was installed in an otherwise empty office.
+Because two NAOS were available at Bielefeld, a symmetrical setup was orginally installed in an otherwise empty office.
-The two monitors were connected to the same workstation.
-The displays were set to mirror mode, showing the same image.

-Because having two NAOs is not given in every laboratory, we will describe a setup using just **one** NAO in the following.
+Having two NAOs available is not given in every laboratory, thus we will describe a setup using just **one** NAO in the following.
 The setup is easily adjustable by moving the robot from one side to another depending on the chosen position (see Step 6).

 <img align="left" hspace="20" src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/pepper_setup_table.jpg" width=300px>
 <img src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/pepper_press.jpg" width=300px>

 The viewing distance is taken from the original Stenzel paper (approx. 80cm).
-The NAO kneels (predefined resting posture by the manufacturer) next to the participants on a table.
+The NAO kneels next to the participants on a table or chair.
 The barycenter of the robot is approximately at elbow height of a sitting participant.

 The participant and the robot each have their own keyboard of identical type.
 The keyboards are directly adjacent (touching) and on the _same level_.

 The posture of the robot's hand above the keyboard is predefined and will be individually set up using a calibration program that will be introduced in the next step.
-Calibration is necessary because there might be little differences in positioning at different labs and the angles of the NAO's motors might deviate from robot to robot.
+Calibration is necessary because there might be differences in the positioning of the robot in different lab setups and the angles of the NAO's motors might deviate from robot to robot.
 The robot's head is turned towards the screen to indicate that the robot is looking at it.

 ## Step 5: Calibration procedure

-**During calibration, the robot's stiffness needs to be released.
-If the motors are stiff, release stiffness with two short chest button presses.**
+During calibration, the robot's stiffness **needs to be released**.
+If the motors are stiff (e.g. arms cannot be moved easily), release the stiffness with two short chest button presses.

-It is assumed that the robot is powered on and already connected to the network as described in "Hardware Requirements and Prerequisites".
+It is assumed that the robot is powered on and already connected to the network as described in Step 1.

-Assuming you set up the experiment as described above you should check the robot's IP one last time.
-You can do this by pressing the chest button.
-Remember the IP address, e.g., 192.168.1.30.
-You will **need it** in the following steps.
+Assuming you set up the experiment exactly as described above you should check the robot's IP one last time.
+You can do this by pressing the chest button, the robot will tell you its IP.
+Remember the address, e.g., 192.168.1.30.

+You will **need it** in the next steps.

-During the calibration procedure the arm postures for the key press movement (left and right side), needed in the experiment, will be recorded.
+During the calibration procedure the arm postures for the key press movement (left and right side), needed in the experiment, will be recorded and saved.

-If you have to move the robot in general (because, e.g., it is also used by others) you should mark the exact foot position on the table/chair with tape.
-Additionally, you have to set the robot to a stable hip-roll position.
+If you have to move the robot (because, e.g., it is also used by others) you should mark the exact foot position on the table/chair with tape.
+Additionally, you have to set the robot to a stable hip-roll position, so that it does not fall over.
 Remember the approximate angle.

 During the calibration procedure there are four postures recorded: